NuBFightForMyDream/Intania_Department_Calculator_2025/README.md

     git push origin main # push to main branch
   ```

-2. Changing formula from Google Sheets to Python code (you can read my code & my comments in `main_calculator.py`) (Explained Later)
+2. Changing formula from Google Sheets to Python code (you can read my code & my explained description in `main_calculator.py`)

 3. After done all code , run `main_calculator.py` using this cmd in terminal
       ```